The Family Development Credential Course of Florida

 Our communities reflect a variety of services geared towards addressing the diverse needs of families: healthcare, financial stability, developmental needs, childcare, mental health support, education, and a host of other factors related to family well-being.
 However, the endurance of positive outcomes depends much upon the degree to which families take ownership of their own paths.
 Traditionally, community workers (with best intentions) have adopted a work model in which a family's needs are diagnosed and services are provided accordingly.
 However, when families are not equal partners in the process of change, long-term change does not occur.
 Services become "band-aids" and families often present with the same challenges year after year, generation after generation.
 The traditional paradigm of social services (that continues to exist today), can become a part of the very oppressive factors that social services aims to eradicate.

-As Cornell's leadership of the FDC initiative ended in 2009, Temple University has assumed national leadership in the continued growth of family development principles throughout the United States.
-RCMA is pleased to partner with Temple and serves on the Temple National FDC Board.
+As Cornell's leadership of the FDC initiative ended in 2009, the University of Connecticut has assumed national leadership in the continued growth of family development principles throughout the United States.
+RCMA is pleased to receive guidance from the University of Connecticut.
 It is our mission to strive for social justice for families by ensuring practices that uphold the dignity and strengths of all families.